Goa (2010 film): Plot

-The plot begins in Pannaipuram, a village in Theni district, Tamil Nadu.
-The director Venkat Prabhu wished to the god for the movie to launch.
-Samikannu (Premgi), the son of a karagattam artist named Karagattakkarar (Shanmugasundaram); Vinayakam (Jai), the son of a military man named Manickam (Chandrasekhar); and Ramarajan (Vaibhav), the son of the local bigwig Nattamai (Vijayakumar) and the village casanova are three rebellious youths who repeatedly attempt to flee their village and see the outside world but are usually caught and punished by the conservative elders.
+In Pannaipuram, Samikannu, the son of a karagattam artist named Karagattakkarar; Vinayakam, the son of a military man named Manickam; and Ramarajan, the village casanova and the son of the local bigwig Nattamai, are three rebellious youths who repeatedly attempt to flee their village and see the outside world but are usually caught and punished by the conservative elders.
 After being punished harshly, they attempt one last escape and succeed.
 The trio runs away to Madurai, hoping to stay with Vinay's friend Azhagar.

 On arriving at Azhagar's place, they find him marrying an American named Angelina Jolie.
 Azhagar tells them that he had met her in Goa months ago and they fell in love.
-He tells the trio that they will spend their honeymoon in London and after that he will be moving over to London as his father-in-law has secured him a nice job there.
-The three friends are inspired to travel to Goa, meet a foreign woman there, and marry her to escape from their miserable life in India.
-The next day, on finding out that Samikannu had mistakenly brought along a pile of sacred golden jewels from their village temple and thus the 3 can never return, they pack their bags and head to Goa.
+He tells the trio that they will spend their honeymoon in London, and after that, he will move to London as his father-in-law has secured him a nice job there.
+The three friends are inspired to travel to Goa, meet a foreign woman there, and marry her to escape from their miserable lives in India.
+The next day, upon finding out that Samikannu had mistakenly brought along a pile of sacred golden jewels from their village temple and that the three can never return, they pack their bags and head to Goa.